cosmicjs/cosmicapp-slide-deck/README.md

 # Slide Deck
-Slide Deck is a [Cosmic JS](https://cosmicjs.com) example app that is built on top of the [Impress.js](https://github.com/impress/impress.js) presentation framework.
-It runs on a light Node.js server that pulls content from the Cosmic JS content API.
+Slide Deck is a [Cosmic JS](https://cosmicjs.com) example app.
+It is built on top of the [Impress.js](https://github.com/impress/impress.js) presentation framework and runs on a light Node.js server that pulls content from the Cosmic JS content API.

 [Sign up for Cosmic JS](https://cosmicjs.com) to install this app and edit the content.